Tangy, salty, and slightly spicy, this marinade will take your chicken game to the next level.

 You can bake the chicken in an oven preheated to 400℉ for about 20-25 minutes or until the internal temperature reaches 165℉.
 You could also cook it in a regular skillet over medium-high heat.
 The cooking method is flexible!

-You can whisk up this marinade and store it in the fridge a day or two ahead of time.
+You can whisk it up and store it in the fridge a day or two ahead of time.
 When you’re ready to use it, give it another good whisk to ensure everything’s combined, and you’re good to go!

 Pickle Juice Chicken Marinade